Trisomy 18 (Edwards Syndrome)

 Trisomy 18 (Edwards syndrome) results from the presence of an extra copy of chromosome 18.

 Trisomy 18 leads to severe intellectual and physical defects.

-The prognosis of trisomy 18 is poor; half of those affected do not live beyond the first week of life and only 10% of infants with this condition live beyond the first year.
+The prognosis of trisomy 18 is poor.
+Half of those affected do not live beyond the first week of life and a low percentage of infants with this condition live beyond the first year.

 Common features of trisomy 18 include a low birth weight; a small jaw and mouth; an abnormally shaped, small head; overlapping fingers and clenched fists; and defects in the heart and other organs.